LukeGarnham/Stumps-and-Studs-MS4/README.md

 ### Products

 Whilst I would idealy have been able to use high resolution images for my products, I struggled to find suitable images for them.
 I sourced the product images from a variety of other ecommerce websites such as [Amazon](https://www.amazon.co.uk/), [American Golf](https://www.americangolf.co.uk/) and [Decathlon](https://www.decathlon.co.uk/).
 This [Excel spreadsheet](media/readme/products-source.xlsx) contains the list of products included in my project along with the source of them.
+The sources are also listed in this [PDF document](media/readme/products-source.pdf).

 For the product descriptions, I generally copied the text that I found on the websites where I downloaded the images although in some cases I edited the text to a shorter length.
 The descriptions I copied from the source websites are in the spreadsheet above.